 Providing face-to-face care can be anything from preparing meals and helping with other household tasks to giving personal and practical support.
-If that sounds like you, it’s time to roll up your sleeve.
+If that sounds like you, it’s soon going to be time to roll up your sleeve again.

-By getting the vaccine, those caring for others can protect themselves from the virus, while continuing to look after and protect others.
+By getting vaccinated, those caring for others can protect themselves from coronavirus and flu, while continuing to look after and protect others.

 Am I eligible?

-You are eligible to register for vaccination as a carer if all of the following apply:
+You will be eligible to register for coronavirus booster and flu vaccination as a carer if all of the following apply:

 - You are aged 16 or over